 - VIX ETFs

 - REIT ETFs

 So now that we have explained what you need to look out for to choose an ETF that meets your financial goals – we now need to talk about trading platforms.
 That is to say, in order to invest in an ETF – you first need to find a suitable brokerage site.
 Your choice of broker should not only focus on whether or not it offers your chosen ETFs, but what fees and commissions it charges.

 To help point you in the right direction – below we discuss the best UK ETF brokers to invest ETFs.

-1. eToro – Buy ETFs with 0% Commission
+1. eToro – Top Broker to Buy the Best ETFs with 0% Commission

 eToro is now one of the most popular brokerage sites in the UK – with a global client base that now exceeds 17 million traders.
 Not only does eToro allow you to trade stocks, cryptocurrencies, forex, and commodities – but heaps of ETFs, too.

 In fact, all of the best ETFs to buy that we have discussed today can be bought at the click of a button at eToro.
 In doing so, you will not pay a single penny in dealing fees.